RichardHightower/json-parsers-benchmark/README.md

 Java Boon - Benchmarks
 ===

 #### Boon comes with a fast JSON parser.
 This parser was forked / merged into Groovy 2.3.
-The Boon and Groovy 2.3 JSON parsers are a lot faster than mainstream JSON parsers.####
+The Boon and Groovy 2.3 JSON
+parsers are a lot faster than mainstream JSON parsers.####

 "Rick / Andrey duo spent a fair amount of time optimizing our JSON support, making Groovy 2.3’s JSON support usually faster than all the JSON libraries available in the Java ecosystem." -- Guillaume Laforge
 - See more at: http://glaforge.appspot.com/article/a-beta-release-for-groovy-2-3#sthash.iooyuekz.dpuf

 ![Groovy Boon JSON Parser versus Jackson](http://4.bp.blogspot.com/-aSz6ChF1T2s/U0mjW32Ft0I/AAAAAAAAGBQ/I2mKrprbhhU/s1600/BoonGroovyVsJackson.png)

-#### "Rick Hightower recently published a JSON JVM libraries benchmark where his project Boon was the clear winner...Results seem quite consistent and Boon is indeed faster than GSON, Jackson"
+#### "Rick Hightower recently published a JSON JVM libraries benchmark where his project Boon was the clear winner...
---[Julien Ponge](http://julien.ponge.org/about/).
+Results seem quite consistent and Boon is indeed faster than GSON, Jackson" --[Julien Ponge](http://julien.ponge.org/about/).
-(world reknown computer scientist, hipster killer, author of Golo, JVM expert, InvokeDynamic expert, and just a all-around knowledgeable guy.)
+Julien is the world renown French computer scientist, hipster killer, author of Golo, JVM expert, InvokeDynamic expert, and just a all-around knowledgeable guy.

 #JSON Benchmarks